vinta/awesome-python/README.md

 * [Stackless Python](http://www.stackless.com/) - An enhanced version of the Python.
 * [Pyston](https://github.com/dropbox/pyston) - A Python implementation built using LLVM and modern JIT techniques with the goal of achieving good performance.

+## Algorithms and Design Patterns

+*Collections of algorithms and design patterns.*

+* [python-patterns](https://github.com/faif/python-patterns) - A collection of design patterns in Python.
+* [algorithms](https://github.com/nryoung/algorithms) - module of algorithms for Python.

+## Miscellaneous

+*Useful libraries or tools that don't fit in the categories above.*

+* [IPython](https://github.com/ipython/ipython) - IPython provides a rich toolkit to help you make the most out of using Python interactively.

 ## Editor Plugins

+*Plugins for various editors*

 * Vim
     * TODO